The Complete Guide to Filling Out the FAFSA® as a Parent

 Create an FSA ID

 The first step to completing the FAFSA® is setting up a Federal Student Aid (FSA) ID.
-You’ll use this to fill out and submit the application, access your Student Aid Report (SAR), and find other financial aid info.
+You’ll use this to fill out and submit the application, access your Submission Summary Report, and find other financial aid info.
 If your child is a dependent, you will need two separate FSA IDs.
 Create an account online and encourage your child to do so, too.
 You’re not allowed to set up your child’s FSA ID for them, but it’s simple and takes less than two minutes.
 All you need is your email address, phone number, and your SSN.

 Write down your FSA ID information in a safe place.
 You’ll have to complete the FAFSA® each year that your child needs financial aid, and you’ll need this account login information to do so.